NU-MSR/crb-makerspace/docs/equipment/hand-and-power-tools.md

 # Hand and Power Tools

-The CRB Makerscapce is equipmented with a wide variety of hand tools.
+The CRB Makerspace is equipped with a wide variety of hand tools.
 Most are available in labeled drawers.
 If you need help finding a tool, ask the Makerspace Manager.

 Equipment includes: